Lübbecke: Geology and natural resources

 Geologically, the surface is mainly covered with unconsolidated rock of the Quaternary period i.e. sand, gravel, loess and glacial till, predominantly from the Pleistocene epoch.
 In the Wiehen Hills rocks of the Jurassic period, such as sandstone, also occur on the surface.

 Of particular importance, today as in the past, is the recovery of limestone for use as ballast for buildings and roads, and there is a large working quarry in the Wiehen Hills, south of Nettelstedt, where rock is broken and crushed.
 Numerous small quarries in the Wiehen show that there is a long mining tradition in Lübbecke.
 Ore appears to have been mined in the hills here for centuries; at Horst Hill there is an old mine gallery.
-Until the mid 20th century peat was harvested in the Großer Torfmoor, mainly for use in domestic fireplaces.
+Until the mid-20th century peat was harvested in the Großer Torfmoor, mainly for use in domestic fireplaces.
 Old transport systems (using tipplers) still existed until a few years ago, when production stopped due to the exhaustion of the deposits and for reasons of nature conservation.

 Despite the steep natural gradients, water power cannot be used today because the small catchment area of the mountain streams only delivers small quantities of water.
 In the past, several water mills worked in the borough.
 There is a water wheel at the foot of the Wurzelbrink in the village of Eilhausen that can be visited.
 The use of wind power as a natural resource has recently received a boost.
 Windmills in places such as Eilhausen show that this energy source has been used since ancient times.
 The borough's location on the North German Plain favours the use of wind generators, although they are still less cost-effective than other energy generators.

 Lübbecke is rated almost everywhere as good to very good in terms of its use of geothermal heat sources, especially borehole heat exchangers, and heat production using heat pumps (see the accompanying map).

+Extent and land usage

+The borough has a total area of 65 km2, with a maximum west–east extent of 13 km and north–south extent of around 9 km.

+The borough is predominantly used for agricultural purposes and is thus very rural.
+In general, only the Wiehen Hills are forested.
+The following table gives an overview of its land usage: